Hisyeo/Hisyeo.github.io/blog/2025-03-23-hobîyô-yê-môtowo-nêôs/index.md

 ## Source Family Fixes & Word Change

-During the process of writing the language transliterations lesson section, there were several mistaken language families that must not have been fixed after a previous word change was done.
+During the process of writing the all of the [language transliterations](/docs/lessons/home-and-country#languages) in the new lesson, there were several mistaken language families that must not have been fixed after a previous word change was done.
 Because of this, there was a slight imbalance in the language families and the Nakh-Daghestani language family was